-TCI purchased 600 acres of land from the Ensley Land Company to build the four 200-ton blast furnaces and adjoining steel mills.
-Construction of the Ensley steel works began in 1888.
-At that time, building four blast furnaces at the same time was unheard of.
+The Central Alabama area is one of the few places in the world where large deposits of the three raw materials – coal, iron ore, and limestone – exist nearby.
+TCI purchased six hundred acres of land from the Ensley Land Company, then built four 200-ton blast furnaces and the adjoining steel mill.
+Construction of the Ensley Steel Works began in 1888.
+At that time, building four blast furnaces at once had never been done.
 Sadly, Enoch Ensley passed away in 1891 and would never see his plans come to fruition.
 In 1895, TCI moved its headquarters to Birmingham, Alabama with new management in place.
-The central Alabama area is one of the few places in the world where large deposits of the three raw materials – coal, iron ore, and limestone – exist in close proximity.
-This allowed TCI to keep transportation cost low and rival northern steel producer Carnegie Steel.
+The move allowed TCI to keep transportation costs low and compete with the North’s largest steel producer, Carnegie Steel.

 U.S. Steel purchased the Tennessee Coal, Iron, & Railroad Company for over $35 million in 1907.
-The next six years brought about a much needed change to the Ensley steel works.
-U.S. Steel invested $30 million upgrading their equipment.
+The next six years brought about an essential change to the Ensley steelworks.
+U.S. Steel invested $30 million in upgrading its equipment.
 Then, in 1912, U.S. Steel opened the Fairfield steel plant just a short distance away.
 The new refinery mainly produced the steel ingots and rail made in Ensley.

-The Ensley steel works closed the open hearths in 1975.
+U.S. Steel closed the open hearths in 1975.
 The melt shop closed a year later.
 In 1980, the remaining workers at Ensley were moved to the Fairfield plant.
 All activity ceased on the property by 1984.
-The modern integrated steel making process in Fairfield made it more efficient than the open hearth method used at the Ensley works.
+The modern integrated steelmaking process in Fairfield made it more efficient than the open hearth method used at the Ensley works.

-Over the span of almost 100 years, the TCI Ensley steel works mined coal, manufactured coke, steel, iron ore, pig iron and even grew cotton.
+Over the span of almost 100 years, the Ensley steelworks mined coal, manufactured coke, steel, iron ore, pig iron and even grew cotton.
 Thousands of employees kept the furnaces burning for decades as steel ingots and molten metal moved by railroad.
 In 1993, the site was considered as an automotive park after Mercedes-Benz built a plant near Tuscaloosa.